apify/crawlee/website/blog/2024/09-12-finding-students-accommodations/index.md

 authorImageURL: https://avatars.githubusercontent.com/u/34358312?v=4
 ---

-## Web Scraping of a dynamic website using Crawlee for Python  with HTTP client
+# Web scraping of a dynamic website using Crawlee for Python  with HTTP client

 Dynamic websites that use JavaScript for content rendering and backend interaction often create challenges for web scraping.
 The traditional approach to solving this problem is browser emulation, but it's not very efficient in terms of resource consumption.

 In this article, we'll explore an alternative method based on in-depth site analysis and the use of an HTTP client.
 We'll go through the entire process from analyzing a dynamic website to implementing an efficient web crawler using the [`Crawlee for Python`](https://crawlee.dev/python/) framework.

+## What you'll learn in this tutorial

 Our subject of study is the  [Accommodation for Students](https://www.accommodationforstudents.com)  website.
 Using this example, we'll examine the specifics of analyzing sites built with the Next.js framework and implement a crawler capable of efficiently extracting data without using browser emulation.

 By the end of this article, you will have:
-A clear understanding of how to analyze sites with dynamic content rendered using JavaScript.
+- A clear understanding of how to analyze sites with dynamic content rendered using JavaScript.
-How to implement a crawler based on Crawlee for Python.
+- How to implement a crawler based on Crawlee for Python.
-Insight into some of the details of working with sites that use [`Next.js`](https://nextjs.org/).
+- Insight into some of the details of working with sites that use [`Next.js`](https://nextjs.org/).
-A link to a GitHub repository with the full crawler implementation code.
+- A link to a GitHub repository with the full crawler implementation code.

-## Website Analysis
+## Website analysis

-To track all requests, open your dev tools and the `network` tab before entering the site.
-Some data may be transmitted only once when the site is first opened.
+To track all requests, open your Dev Tools and the `network` tab before entering the site.
+Some data may be transmitted only once the site is first opened.

 As the site is intended for students in the UK, let's go to London.
 We'll start the analysis from the [search page](https://www.accommodationforstudents.com/search-results?location=London&beds=0&occupancy=min&minPrice=0&maxPrice=500&latitude=51.509865&longitude=-0.118092&geo=false&page=1)